Svancara/C2ExplorerProxy/README.md

 This project's goal is to give you a chance to develop your C2Explorer query locally, on your computer.

-You can't *see* generated charts or tables on your computer for now, but you can use Console.WriteLine for debugging purposes.
+You can't *see* generated charts or tables on your computer for now, but you can use Console.WriteLine for debugging purposes or do whatever you want with C2Explorer data.
-(However you will need to delete those Console.WriteLine commands before you copy and paste your code to the C2Explorer WWW editor.)
 And IntelliSense will help you a lot....

 To be able to use this project, you need a static IP address and a login/password generated on the Collective2 side.